 The survey data

 The survey notes and data form a rich and varied resource for investigation into the social and economic history of late 19th century London.
 Living and working conditions, the lives and employment of women, organisation of trade and industry, the effects of national and international migration, leisure activities, and the religious life of the capital are all described in detail.
-The Charles Booth archive held by LSE Library contains 450 original notebooks from the survey.
+The Charles Booth archive held by LSE Library contains over 450 original notebooks from the survey.

 The survey methodology

 The survey methodology was complex and original, as befitted such an ambitious exercise of empirical research.
 Booth attempted to understand the lives of Londoners through a tripartite investigation of their places of work and working conditions, their homes and the urban environments in which they lived, and through the religious life of the city.
-Investigators accompanied London School Board visitors, and policemen on their beats.
+Investigators interviewed London School Board visitors, and accompanied policemen on their beats.
 They interviewed factory owners, workers and trade union representatives at their places of work or in their homes.
 They visited ministers of religion and their congregations.
 The notebooks record the comments of interviewees and investigators and gathered data which was then used to generate statistical evidence of the living and working conditions of Londoners.